-- (a) be a coherent municipal policy directive for the management of the coastal zone within the jurisdiction of the municipality; and - (b) be consistent with- - (i) the national and provincial coastal management programmes; and 35 (ii) the national estuarine management protocol.

-(2) A municipal coastal management programme must include-

-- (a) a vision for the management of the coastal zone within the jurisdiction of the municipality, including the sustainable use of coastal resources; - (b) the coastal management objectives for the coastal zone within the jurisdiction 40 of the municipality; - (c) priorities and strategies- - (i) to achieve the coastal management objectives of the municipality; and - (ii) to assist in the achievement of the national and provincial coastal management objectives as may be applicable in the municipality; 45 - (iii) to address the high percentage of vacant plots and the low occupancy levels of residential dwellings; and - (iv) to equitably designate zones as contemplated in section 56(1)(a)(i) for the purposes of mixed cost housing and taking into account the needs of previously disadvantaged individuals. - (d) performance indicators to measure progress with the achievement of those objectives.
+- (a) be a coherent municipal policy directive for the management of the coastal zone within the jurisdiction of the municipality; and30 - (b) be consistent with- - (i) the national and provincial coastal management programmes; and - (ii) the national estuarine management protocol. - (2) A municipal coastal management programme must include- - (a) a vision for the management of the coastal zone within the jurisdiction of the 35 municipality, including the sustainable use of coastal resources; - (b) the coastal management objectives for the coastal zone within the jurisdiction of the municipality; - (c) priorities and strategies- - (i) to achieve the coastal management objectives of the municipality; and 40 - (ii) to assist in the achievement of the national and provincial coastal management objectives as may be applicable in the municipality; - (iii) to address the high percentage of vacant plots and the low occupancy levels of residential dwellings; - (iv) to equitably designate zones as contemplated in section 56(1)(a)(i) for 45 the purposes of mixed cost housing and taking into account the needs of previously disadvantaged individuals; - (v) to address coastal erosion and accretion; and - (vi) to deal with access issues. - (d) performance indicators to measure progress with the achievement of those 50 objectives.